-Hakomi is a method of assisted self-study and discovery.
-It can bring unconscious beliefs, memories, habits and emotions into consciousness gently and efficiently where they can be examined and modified to provide a more realistic and satisfying way of being.
+Hakomi is a method of assisted self-study that can bring unconscious beliefs, memories, habits and emotions into consciousness gently and efficiently where they can be examined and modified to provide a more realistic, whole and satisfying way of being.

-This work requires you to enter into periods of mindfulness to become calm and centered enough to observe your own reactions.The vulnerability that mindfulness entails, the openness to unconscious material that’s needed, all require a very safe environment, which needs a particularly caring, non-judgmental person.
-You can expect that I will be exactly that.
+This work requires you to enter into periods of mindfulness to become calm and centered enough to observe your own reactions.The presence of a caring, non-judgmental person develops a very safe environment to support this.

 Your emotional history which has created the unconscious beliefs and habits with which you meet the world, is written in the way you do things in the here and now.
 I pay very close attention to your nonverbal behaviours, such as your tone of voice, movements, gestures, posture, facial expressions and micro expressions.
 When I get ideas about what unconscious material is controlling your automatic behaviours, I create little experiments that are done while you are in a mindful state.
 These little experiments elicit reactions, often emotional, which are links to the unconscious mental processes that create them.
 Often, memories, beliefs and associations emerge which will help you make sense of the reaction.
 The Hakomi method uses experiments because we are more interested in your own, unique experience than any psychological theories or analysis.
 We trust in your own process which unfolds in its own time and way.

 Because the Hakomi method is based on a very direct route to unconscious material, it is faster than most other methods.
 Something significant usually happens every session.
 Relief from persistent painful emotions and behaviours is probably the greatest reward.
 You will gain a much deeper understanding of yourself and more freedom to choose what you’ll be able to feel, greater pleasure in everyday living, and to engage in fuller, richer more rewarding relationships.